DIRECTLab/robots/blue-tanks/README.md

 # Blue Yahboom Tanks
 Current inventory as of 9/8/22:
-- 5 tanks in total
+- 5 tanks in total.
+4 of them work.
+Test the one that says "no sonar."

 Capabilities:
 - Motor control for right and left tracks
 - Sonar
+- If you figure out how to use other capabilities, let us know!

 How to use:
 1. Turn the tank on and wait for it to beep.